 This hefty last mile delivery cost is the result of a lack of Vehicle routing problem(VRP) software.
 VRP finds you the most efficient routes so that operational costs will not get increase.
 So, by using the right VRP software, you would not have to bother about TSP.

-Such software uses an automated process that doesn’t need manual intervention or calculations to pick the best routes.
-Hence, it is the easiest way to get rid of the Travelling Salesman Problem (TSP).
+Such delivery management software uses an automated process that doesn’t need manual intervention or calculations to pick the best routes.
+Hence, it is the easiest way to get rid of the traveling Salesman Problem (TSP).

 The problem is about finding an optimal route that visits each city once and returns to the starting and ending point after covering all cities once.

 The TSP is often studied in a generalized version which is the Vehicle Routing Problem.
 It is one of the most broadly worked on problems in mathematical optimization.
 VRP deals with finding or creating a set of routes for reducing time, fuel, and delivery costs.

 Is there any real world solution to TSP and VRP?